premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- There are four common stages of testing that need to be completed before a program can be deliverd to client: `Unit Testing, Integration Testing, System Testing, and Acceptance Testing`.
+- There are four common stages of testing that need to be completed before a program can be delivered to the client: `Unit Testing, Integration Testing, System Testing, and Acceptance Testing`.

 ![image](https://user-images.githubusercontent.com/70228962/195306718-fbe82030-08e1-4ac8-9f85-0d6042feb5a4.png)